 When it comes to the most secure cloud storage service, there are two clear candidates for the top spot.
 Both Sync.com and pCloud protect you from all kinds of online dangers, and they also have zero-knowledge encryption, so only you can access your data.

 Sync.com currently comes in first place for security.
-Its zero-knowledge, AES 256-bit encryption is available for all file types and users — even on the free plan — so your data is never at risk.
+Its zero-knowledge, AES 256-bit encryption is available for all file types and users — even on the free plan — so your data is never at risk (read more about what AES is).
 Sync.com also has a system similar to the OneDrive personal vault, for an added layer of protection.

 Not to be outdone, pCloud does provide a similar level of security to Sync.com.
 However, unless you’re a business user, you will have to pay an extra fee to get zero-knowledge encryption through the pCloud Crypto add-on.
 Although this isn’t a dealbreaker, it does leave free users vulnerable.